 Documenting and navigating an emotional distress claim can be lengthy and complex.
 If you or a loved one has suffered emotional distress or psychological harm, our team at Dugan & Associates will work to pursue fair and just compensation for loss of earnings, medical expenses, physical damages, and decreased quality of life.

-Were you in a motor vehicle accident and now emotionally distressed?
+Were you in a motor vehicle accident and are now emotionally distressed?

 Did you sustain a work injury and now experiencing mental health problems and/or emotional distress?